-Our MSc Petroleum Refining Systems Engineering will equip you with the essential knowledge for engineering careers in the oil, gas and petrochemical sectors.
+Our MSc Petroleum Refining Systems Engineering course will equip you with the essential knowledge and skills you’ll need to pursue engineering careers in the oil, gas and petrochemical sectors.

 You will gain a thorough understanding of oil refining and associated downstream processing technologies, operations and economics; process safety and operations integrity; and methods for the optimal design of process systems.
-You will learn about the general economics of the energy sector, oil exploration and production, as well as renewable energy systems.
+Throughout your studies, you will learn about the general economics of the energy sector, oil exploration and production, as well as renewable energy systems.